CLEED

 This year GreenBuild took place on the hill in DC.
 If you wanted to learn the latest about sustainable building it was the place to be!
 It featured three jam-packed days of top speakers, endless networking opportunities, showcases, LEED workshops and in-depth tours of green buildings in Washington, DC.

-Here’s a short recap from BuildingGreen of the best 10 products, technologies and cutting edge ideas.
+Here’s a short recap from of the best 10 products, technologies and cutting edge ideas.
 They all can be pretty technical, but I am partial to the last one, USAI Lighting Color Select Tunable Lighting.
 This kind of controllable lighting could be a key option for museum collections requiring a special spectrum of light.
 Be on the look out for them!

 1. Johns Manville ENRGY 3.E Halogen-Free Polyiso Insulation